 There is currently no treatment for rubella.
 Mild infections usually get better on their own, and by drinking plenty of fluids and eating healthy foods to help fight the infection.
 Health care providers may prescribe medication to reduce fever.

-If you are not immune to rubella and have been exposed, post-exposure vaccination does not prevent infection or reduce the risk of severe illness.
-However, anyone who is at risk of getting rubella and has been exposed should be vaccinated to reduce the risk of infection from further exposures.
+If you are not immune to rubella and have been exposed, getting the rubella vaccine does not prevent infection or reduce the risk of severe illness.
+However, it can provide protection against getting an infection in the future.
 If you are pregnant and have been exposed to rubella, contact a health care provider immediately.

-Rubella needs to be reported to Toronto Public Health by schools and child care centres.
+Rubella is a disease of public health significance and must bereported to Toronto Public Health by schools and child care centres and health care providers.